-ON THIS PAGE: You will learn about the different types of treatments doctors use for people with MDS.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with myelodysplastic syndrome (MDS).
 Use the menu to see other pages.

-For MDS, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+For MDS, different types of doctors who specialize in cancer, called oncologists, and blood disorders, called hematologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Your health care team may include a variety of other health care professionals, such as physician assistants, nurses, social workers, pharmacists, counselors, dietitians, and others.
+Your health care team may include other health care professionals, such as physician assistants, nurse practitioners, nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+Learn more about the clinicians who provide cancer care.

-The goal of treatment is to bring about a remission and to bring blood counts back to healthy levels.
-Treatment options and recommendations depend on several factors, including the subtype and IPSS-R score of MDS, the risk of developing AML, possible side effects, and the patient’s preferences, age, and overall health.
-As explained in the Subtypes and Classification section, a patient’s IPSS-R score and MDS subtype help doctors determine when treatment should begin.
+Treatment options and recommendations depend on several factors, including the subtype and risk score of MDS, the risk of developing AML, possible side effects, and your preferences, age, and overall health.
+The goal of treatment may differ based on these factors.
+For lower-risk disease, the goal to bring blood counts back to healthy levels.
+For higher-risk disease, the goals of treatment are to prevent or slow the disease from developing into AML and control the disease in the bone marrow.
+As explained in the Subtypes and Classification section, a patient’s risk score and MDS subtype help doctors determine when treatment should begin.
 It is important to note that the treatments may not be equally effective for every patient.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of conversations are called "shared decision-making."
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for MDS because there are different treatment options.
 Learn more about making treatment decisions.

 Therapies using medication

-Systemic therapy is the use of medication to destroy unhealthy cells.
-This type of medication is given through the bloodstream to reach those cells throughout the body.
-Systemic therapies are generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.

-The types of systemic therapies used for MDS include:
+The types of medications used for MDS include:

-Each of these types of therapies are discussed below in more detail.
-A person may receive only 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
-They can also be given as part of a treatment plan that includes other treatments.
+Each of these types of therapies is discussed below in more detail.
+A person may receive a single type of medication at a time, or a combination of medications given at the same time.
+Medication can also be given as part of a treatment plan that includes other types of therapies.

 Chemotherapy is the use of drugs to destroy unhealthy cells, usually by ending those cells’ ability to grow and divide.